prebid/Prebid.js/adops/before-you-start.md

 Choose one set of line items for ALL bidders if:

- - You prefer an easy, error-prone, no maintenance setup.
+ - You prefer an easy, error-free, no maintenance setup.

 Choose one set of line items for EACH bidder if: